The State of Florida issues Hurricane Sally updates

 FLORIDA DEPARTMENT OF STATE

-- The Florida Department of State (DOS) is communicating with closed Supervisor of Elections offices in Escambia, Franklin, Holmes, Jackson, Okaloosa, Santa Rosa, Walton and Washington counties as they respond to impacts from Hurricane Sally.
+- The Florida Department of State (DOS) is communicating with Supervisor of Elections offices in Escambia, Franklin, Holmes, Jackson, Okaloosa, Santa Rosa, Walton and Washington Counties as they respond to impacts from Hurricane Sally.
 Ongoing updates will be provided as offices reopen.

 - More information on DOS' response is available here.